Joint Pain Therapy

 Joint pain can occur throughout the body and is often associated with shoulder pain, ankle pain, and knee pain.
-Valley Pain Centers uses non-invasive techniques to treat joint pain so patients can experience long-lasting relief.
+Valley Neurology and Pain uses non-invasive techniques to treat joint pain so patients can experience long-lasting relief.
 The doctors serve patients throughout the Phoenix and Peoria areas.

 Joint pain can be caused by trauma, overuse or repetitive use, nerve compressions, and joint inflammation (arthritis).
 Joint pain can occur in any area of the body, including the joints in the back and neck.
 Joint pain commonly occurs in the shoulders, ankles, and knees.
 Infections and neuromuscular diseases and conditions can also cause or contribute to joint pain.